css-materials/course-site/content/syllabus/data-transformation/index.md

 ## Overview

 * Identify programming as a form of problem solving
-* Practice decomposing a goal into a set of discrete, computational tasks
-* Identify the basic verbs for a language of data manipulation
+* dplyr: identify the most common verbs for a language of data manipulation
-* Familiarize with Pipes
+* pipes: familiarize with Pipes
-* Practice transforming data
+* basic R programming: operators and variables names

 ## Before class